Thanks for finding Percy and his Gran a new home in the Merri

 Through your support, we can help increase fish habitat – which in turn will significantly boost estuary perch numbers as well as improve angler opportunities.

 Thanks to all the supporters of the project so far.
-We are 1/2 the way to the target!
-Big thanks to Reeves Bakery, Adz Weld Fabrications and the Midfield Group who pledged $1000+ each to the campaign.
-They receive naming rights to the first four fish hotels that are installed in the Merri River.
-If you want to purchase a fish hotel from the 'Merri Reel Estate' a pledge of $1000 will buy a hotel, plaque and also signficant promotion in media.
+Big thanks to Reeves Bakery, Adz Weld Fabrications, Riverland Estate, Midfield Group, Water Technology, Fishcare Victoria, Fonterra, OzFish Unlimited and Ventia who pledged $1000+ each to the campaign.
+Austral Research and Consulting also pledged $1000+ in-kind support for an electrofishing experience.
+They all receive naming rights to the nine hotels that are installed in the Merri River.
+If you want to purchase a fish hotel from the 'Merri Reel Estate' a pledge of $1000 will buy a hotel, plaque and also significant promotion in media.

 Darryl Laing at Reeves Bakery with Steve Ryan, thanking Darryl for their $1000 pledge